Eyelash Lice: Yes, It's Real

 "Cleaning everyday, getting your makeup off, making sure that's all removed with baby shampoo or a good makeup cleanser, I think that's important," Dr. Hutto recommended.

 Thankfully, if you do have it, its easy to get rid of.
-He said there's an over the counter medication with a tea tree oil base.
+He said go see your doctor and they'll get you some medicine.

 Dr. Hutto also said it can easily be prevented with good hygiene.